infumap/infumap/docs/deployment/raspberry-pi.md

     sudo ufw allow from 10.0.0.0/24 to any port 443 proto tcp sudo ufw enable

 Note: apply the simple policy now.
-The VPN-specific SSH allowlist rule should be applied later, after WireGuard peer IP assignments are complete and your admin host has a stable VPN IP.
+Apply that VPN-specific SSH allowlist rule below later, after WireGuard peer IP assignments are complete and your admin host has a stable VPN IP.

 Recommended tighter SSH policy (LAN + one admin host on VPN subnet):